ylashin/HadoopPD/readme/spark-streaming-part5.md

 ## Conclusion

 Spark is a decent tool to do distributed data processing in near realtime (not necessarily streaming) and it can easily be integrated with other platforms like Azure or Power BI.
+The POC done was against twitter stream but the concept can be applied to any type of streamed input like IoT devices or server log files or web page clickstreams.